 - This certificate will now serve as the SSL certificate for the IP addresses you selected.

 IMPORTANT: Any time you add a new IP address to your appliance, that address is assigned to the factory default certificate.
 You must update the IP Addresses configuration of the appropriate certificate to secure the new IP address.
 This address should have a DNS hostname registered for it on the network; thus, the appropriate certificate is the one which has a subject alternative name (SAN) entry for the DNS address, not the IP address.
 Although certificates can include IP address SAN entries, this is not a recommended configuration in most cases.

 Update the Bomgar Software

-- Bomgar Support builds your Root certificate into the software.
+- Bomgar Technical Support builds your Root certificate into the software.
 Therefore, every time you change the Certificate Authority that secures your Bomgar site hostname, you will need to obtain an updated software build from Bomgar.
-To build the update, Bomgar Support needs a copy of the new SSL certificate(s) along with a screenshot of the /appliane > Status > Basics page to confirm which appliance should receive the new software.
+To build the update, Bomgar Technical Support needs a copy of the new SSL certificate(s) along with a screenshot of the /appliane > Status > Basics page to confirm which appliance should receive the new software.

 - Before sending this information, it is important to verify that the SSL certificate chain is complete.
 Self-signed certificates have no chain, but CA-signed certificates do.

 The certificate chain for any installed certificate in Bomgar can be reviewed in the Security :: Certificates section of the /appliance > Security > Certificates page.
 The components of the certificate chain can be identified as follows: